 Carmen Hagenaars, the Netherlands

-Carmen Hagenaars has been working as Deputy Director Inclusive Green Growth since November 2017.
-In this career position she focuses in particular on inclusive and sustainable use of energy and natural resources.
-She brings a diplomatic career in various positions at the Ministry of Foreign Affairs for 18 years.
-She worked in Brussels at the EU Permanent Representation as Head of Development cooperation and International trade.
-Before that she was seconded as Political advisor to the EU Special Representative for the Sahel and also worked at the Netherlands Embassy in Dakar.
-In The Hague she fulfilled functions amongst others in the Africa department and the Multilateral department.
+Carmen Hagenaars has served as Deputy Director Inclusive Green Growth in the Netherlands' Ministry of Foreign affairs since November 2017.
+In this position, she focuses, in particular, on inclusive and sustainable use of energy and natural resources.
+In addition to her 18-year diplomatic career in various positions at the Ministry of Foreign Affairs, she worked in Brussels at the EU Permanent Representation as head of Development Cooperation and International Trade.
+Before that, she was seconded as a political advisor to the EU Special Representative for the Sahel and also worked at the Netherlands Embassy in Dakar.
+In The Hague, she fulfilled several functions, including in the Africa and Multilateral departments.

 Vincent Kedi, Uganda

 Vincent Kedi is a Principal Engineer (Mining) at the Ministry of Energy and Mineral Development of Uganda.
 He is a Master of Engineering Science graduate in Geotechnical Engineering and Engineering Geology from the University of New South Wales, Sydney – Australia and has served in Uganda’s Energy and Mineral Sector as a geologist, geotechnical engineer as well as an Engineering Geologist.
 Presently, Vincent is involved in Licensing and Administration of Uganda’s Mining Sector.
 He is also the Program Manager for the implementation of the Sukulu Phosphate and Steel Mining Project in Eastern Uganda and the Country Focal Point for Development Minerals.
 He previously worked in Rio-Tinto’s Northparkes Mine as a Graduate Geotechnical Engineer and holds other qualifications in Mineral Policy, Law and Taxation.